Domestic Violence Attorney Austin

 On a search for a domestic violence attorney in Austin?

 My loved one was arrested for domestic violence, what do I do now?
 You need an experienced domestic violence attorney and you need one right now!!
 If you are looking for a domestic violence attorney, Brian Erskine is one of the Austin area’s top domestic violence litigators.
 At Law Maverick, we never give up fighting for you.
-Brian Erskine works in Travis (Austin), Williamson (Round Rock) and Hays (Buda) Counties by appointment.
+Brian Erskine works in Travis (Austin) and Williamson (Round Rock) Counties by appointment.

 Call Law Maverick immediately: 512-601-8395.